biaslab/biaslab-hugo/content/teaching/bmlip.md

 News and Announcements
 </h2>

+- 22-Dec-2021: The Probabilistic Programming assignment has been made available (see Assignment section below) ahead of schedule.

 - 01-Dec-2021: Last year's Probabilistic Programming assignments have been made available as exercises.
 Solutions are given as well.

 - 26-Nov-2021: As per the TU/e mandate, there will be no assignment given prior to the Christmas break.